oskardudycz/EventSourcing.NetCore/Workshops/BuildYourOwnEventStore/02-CreateEventsTable/Readme.md

 * `Id` - unique event identifier
 * `Data` - Event data serialized as JSON
 * `StreamId` - id of the stream that event occured
 * `Type` - information about the event type.
-It' mostly used to make debugging easier or some optimizations.
+It's used to understand what's that event all about, e.g. `OrderRegistered`.
+Used also for getting info about the type to deserialise.
 * `Version` - version of the stream at which event occured used for keeping sequence of the event and for optimistic concurrency check
 * `Created` - Timestamp at which event was created.
 Used to get the state of the stream at exact time.